dinglezhang/RotEx/README.md

 # rotation_helper

-**rotation_helper** is some functions to apply roatation, based on scipy.spatial.transform.Rotation.
+**rotation_helper** is some helper functions to apply rotation, based on scipy.spatial.transform.Rotation.
+And some tests on them.

 # Contents